OpenDroneMap/docs/te/_sources/tutorials.rst.txt

 Creating Digital Elevation Models
 *********************************

-By default ODM does not create DEMs.
+By default ODM does not create digital elevation models (DEMs).
 To create a digital terrain model, make sure to pass the ``--dtm`` flag.
 To create a digital surface model, be sure to pass the ``--dsm`` flag.

 .. figure:: images/digitalsurfacemodel.png
    :alt: image of OpenDroneMap derived digital surface model